killshadow/CTF-pwn-tips/README.md

 ## Compile a program

-When you compile c file using gcc in 64bit system, maybe you will get an error which:
+When you compile c file to generate 32bit file using gcc in 64bit system, maybe you will get an error which:
 ```bash
 fatal error: sys/cdefs.h: No such file or directory
 ```